 Both TRE and ATOP are exceptionally great collections of short stories for high school classroom libraries.
 But pass on Jessica Spotswood’s novels!
-I especially love The Cahill Witch Chronicles, and Wild Swans (read our full review here).
+I especially love The Cahill Witch Chronicles, and Wild Swans (read my full review here).

 Black Enough: Stories of Being Young and Black in America

 edited by Ibi Zboi

 This incredible collection of stories assembled by National Book Award Winner, Ibi Zboi, is a must have for every classroom library.
 Representation matters, and this book provides a much needed mirror, or window for students.
 The point of view of black kids on every spectrum, be it socioeconomic, gender, sexuality, or environment, are celebrated in these 17 stories.